simonw/datasette-publish-vercel/README.md

 ### Full help

-**Warning:** Some of these options are not yet implemented in the alpha version of this plugin.
+**Warning:** Some of these options are not yet implemented by this plugin.
 In particular, the following do not yet work:

 * `--extra-options`
 * `--static`